ONSBigData/dpm.dash/inst/extdata/guide.md

     that cover births, deaths, and population stocks for a standard run.
 - **Action**:
   - Click **“Fit Model”**.
-This initiates the `accountTMB::estimate_account` function.
+This initiates the `dpmaccount::estimate_account` function.
 A progress bar will indicate the status.
 - **Results Display**:
   - **Cohort Results**: Shows a summary of how many cohorts were